hydra2s/noire-java/README.md

 # 👩‍🎤 Noire.java 👩‍🎤

 New renderer engine for Java and Minecraft mod.
+Also, this is, probably, final project of and in my life (i.e. finale of my 2023 year).

 ## Features